Accessibility Navigation:

 • MPAD 6134 Human Resource Management

-Elective Courses: Students must complete 15 credit hours of elective coursework.
+Students must complete 15 credit hours of elective coursework.
 Students may choose to follow one of the MPA Program’s concentrations, but doing so is not necessary.
 With the approval of the MPA Director, students may take courses from other departments/programs as electives.
-(See the MPA Handbook at the end of this page for more detailed information regarding the concentrations.)

 Option 1: Research Applications